jbenj-upenn/personal-profile-v2020/README.md

 -further refinement of display properties
 -the implementation of more dynamic programming
 -the limitation of baked-in HTML/CSS code

-Installing
-Run index.html on your favorite browser.
-Be sure to keep all files in the same directory.
-Here is a sample of the app:

-You can also access the app by clicking here.

 Built With
 Visual Studio Code - standard coding.